-Learn which natural disasters are affecting the child you sponsor, and see how you can help children and families who are struggling to rebuild.
+Learn more about the natural disasters affecting the countries and areas where your sponsored child may live, and see how you can help children and families who are struggling to rebuild.

 (November 19, 2020) With the potential to cause even more damage than Hurricane Eta, Iota is expected to make landfall in the same location.
 In total, nearly 2,000 sponsored families were impacted by Eta and will likely suffer even more destruction from Iota.
 All areas report internet and cell phone services as unavailable or intermittent, and some communities have no electricity or potable water.
 Communication will be a challenge for weeks to come.
 Learn more